 - Should my mechanic(s) be assigned an ELD user account to record time when they road tests trucks after repairs?

 - What should a driver do if a shipper forces him to leave a facility and he is out of hours?

 - What do I do when a driver forgets to log on or off the ELD? and,

-- Will ELD adoption by my independent contractors pose unique challenges?
+- Does ELD use by my independent contractors pose unique challenges?

 The Dos & Don’t When Using Independent Contractors (ICs) – Training & Consulting

 STC has unique, timely and specialized training for recruiters, dispatchers, front-line motor carrier safety personnel and managers as well as other carrier personnel that routinely work with independent contractors.
 It is imperative that motor carrier personnel understand the important distinctions between employees and independent contractors and they treat the ICs accordingly (e.g., using the proper terminology, etc.).
 Often, the day to day dealings with ICs forms the strongest basis for supporting and tuning an efficient no asset or asset-light model.
 Company websites should also be reviewed regularly to ensure the IC model is being accurately and correctly portrayed to the public at-large as well as prospective and even current ICs.
 STC can provide this type of website analysis and support as well.
 The use of ICs and the IC model is critical to the productivity and success of many trucking fleets; however, the IC model and the classification of owner-operators as independent contractors is under attack on multiple fronts.
 The recent increase in IC misclassification litigation against motor carriers makes this one-of-a-kind training program essential for your business.
 On-site training at your location or by video webinar focuses on three critical areas: the legal standards, practical application of those standards, and industry best practices to protect the status of your ICs and keep your transportation company in business and moving forward.